 One of the two founders of WhichSchoolAdvisor.com James Mullan has been a communications advisor for more than 20 years, working with some of the most successful global and regional brands.
 He has been running his own communications consultancy, based in Dubai, for almost seven years.
 He's also taken an active role in community events and was one of the founding committee members for the Emirates Airline Festival of Literature.
 As a long-time resident of the UAE and a parent of two daughters, James has a deep interest in the education sector and is delighted to be playing a role, however modest, in its development.

-Contact for: General management issues.
+Contact for: General business issues.
 James may also be contacted for media comment.

-William Stoot is a long time UAE resident and writer.
-Having architected and edited some of the biggest Web sites in the region including Gulf News (Portal Manager), Yahoo!
+David Westley is a long time UAE resident, journalist and digital media entrepreneur.
+Having architected and worked on some of the biggest information and news based Web sites in the region including Gulf News (Portal Manager), Yahoo!
 (Head of Content) and Arabian Business, he thought he would put some of his expertise into working on a project close to his heart: education.
 With a daughter who has been schooled in both the UAE, and at boarding school in the UK, he is aware of the advantages and the pitfalls of UAE and international education options.

 Dr Michael Biggs - Founding Consultant

 Mike Biggs is an educator, senior school leader and lifelong learner with research interests in education.
 Having worked in primary, secondary and higher education in the UAE over a twenty-five year period and, as an experienced headteacher/principal in Dubai, he has a wide knowledge and first hand experience of the challenges parents face.

 Mike no longer has day to day involvement in the site, but his advice when we started was invaluable.
 We know he still watches from afar, and his articles continue to inform parents on the site to this day.